who-owns-lausanne/who-owns-lausanne.github.io/index.md

 #### Diversity

 The fact that the two maps are different shows that there is a lot of diversity in some _quartiers_' ownership patterns.
-In order to see which _quartiers_ are the most diversely owned, we computed another map that measures the diversity based on the entropy.
+In order to see which _quartiers_ are the most diversely owned, we computed another map that measures the diversity with the [Shannon entropy] of the owners in a circle around each parcel.

-##### => exact measure and map
+##### => entropy map

 {% include question.html in_text=true